EEO Specialist: Isaac Hill

 NOTICE OF NONDISCRIMINATION

-The Arkansas Department of Transportation (Department) complies with all civil rights provisions of federal statutes and related authorities that prohibit discrimination in programs and activities receiving federal financial assistance.
-Therefore, the Department does not discriminate on the basis of race, sex, color, age, national origin, religion (not applicable as a protected group under the Federal Motor Carrier Safety Administration Title VI Program), disability, Limited English Proficiency (LEP), or low-income status in the admission, access to and treatment in the Department’s programs and activities, as well as the Department’s hiring or employment practices.
-Complaints of alleged discrimination and inquiries regarding the Department’s nondiscrimination policies may be directed to Joanna P. McFadden EEO/DBE Officer (ADA/504/Title VI Coordinator), P. 0.
-Box 2261, Little Rock, AR 72203, (501) 569-2298, (Voice/TTY 711), or the following email address: firstname.lastname@example.org
+The Arkansas Department of Transportation (ARDOT ) complies with all civil rights provisions of federal statues and related authorities that prohibit discrimination in programs and activities receiving federal financial assistance.
+Therefore, the ARDOT does not discriminate on the basis of race, sex, color, age, national origin, disability, religion (not applicable as a protected group under the FMCSA Title VI Program), LEP, or low-income status in the admission, access to and treatment in ARDOT’s programs and activities, as well as the ARDOT’s hiring or employment practices.
+Complaints of alleged discrimination and inquiries regarding the ARDOT’s nondiscrimination policies may be directed to Joanna P. McFadden, EEO/DBE Officer (ADA/504/Title VI Coordinator), P. O. Box 2261, Little Rock, AR 72203, (501) 569-2298, (Voice/TTY 711), or the following email address: email@example.com

 Free language assistance for Limited English Proficient individuals is available upon request.